syl20bnr/spacemacs/README.md

 ## Emacs

-Spacemacs is operational with Emacs 24.3, but Emacs 24.4 and above are highly recommended to enjoy a full experience.
+Spacemacs requires Emacs 24.4 or above.
 The next Emacs major release, Emacs 25, is not *officially* supported but is partially working (i.e. bugs should be expected).